nits2010/DataStructureAlgo/DSA_Pattern/Pattern 13_Top 'K' Elements.md

   )}`
 );
 // 16
-// One possible solution is
+// One possible solutionMimicPQ is
 // A -> B -> C -> A -> D -> E -> A -> F -> G -> A
 // -> idle -> idle -> A -> idle -> idle -> A
 ```